The CLI of .NET is a command-line interface provided by the .NET SDK that allows performing tasks and actions to manage .NET projects.

 This command will create a folder called MyFirstApi with the basic structure of a web API project.

-Dependency management
+Dependency Management

-Add NuGet packages
+Add NuGet Packages

-NuGet packages are external libraries that you can add to your project to extend its functionality.
+NuGet packages are external libraries you can add to your project to extend its functionality.
 To add a package, we use the dotnet add package command.

 For example, to add the Microsoft.EntityFrameworkCore package:

-dotnet add package Microsoft.EntityFrameworkCoreThis command will download and install the package in your project, and automatically add it to the .csproj file.
+This command will download and install the package into your project, and automatically add it to the .csproj file.

-We can also add a reference to another project:
+We can also add a reference to another project,

-dotnet add reference ../MyClassLib/MyClassLib.csprojRestore dependencies
+dotnet add reference ../MyClassLib/MyClassLib.csproj

-dotnet restoreThis command will download all the necessary dependencies to compile and run the project.
+This command will download all dependencies needed to compile and run the project.

-Build and run
+Build and Run

-Run a project
+Run a Project

 To run an ASP.NET Core project, use the dotnet run command.
 This command compiles the project (if necessary) and runs it.

-dotnet buildIf the project compiles successfully, you will see a success message in the terminal.
+If the project compiles successfully, you’ll see a success message in the terminal.
 If there are errors, the CLI will show you details about the problems encountered.

-Useful options:
+Useful Options:

 - -c|—configuration: Debug/Release (-c release)

-- -r|—runtime: Specify Runtime Identifier RID (-r linux-x64)
+- -r|—runtime: Specify RID Runtime Identifier (-r linux-x64)

-- —no-restore: Skip restore
+- —no-restore: Skips restoration

-If you need to pass parameters to the executable, you can do it like this:
+If you need to pass parameters to the executable, you can do it like this

-dotnet run -- arg1 arg2For example:
+dotnet run — arg1 arg2

-dotnet run --urls=http://localhost:8080Clean the project
+dotnet run —urls=http://localhost:8080

-dotnet cleanThis command will remove the bin and obj folders, which contain the binary and temporary files generated during the build.
+This command will delete the bin and obj folders, which contain the binary and temporary files generated during compilation.

-Run tests
+Run Tests

 If your project includes unit tests, you can run them using the dotnet test command.

-dotnet testThis command will look for all the test projects in the solution and run the tests.
+This command will search for all test projects in the solution and run the tests.

-Publishing an application
+Publishing an Application

-dotnet publish -c Release -o ./publishThis command compiles the project in Release mode and places the resulting files in the ./publish folder.
+This command compiles the project in Release mode and places the resulting files in the ./publish folder.

 To distribute a compiled application:

-dotnet publish -c Release -r win-x64 --self-contained trueThis generates a self-contained executable for Windows.
+This generates a self-contained executable for Windows.
 You can change win-x64 to linux-x64 or osx-x64 depending on the target system.

 Global Tools